Stevo-G-Swag/AI-Pilot-Assistant/README.md

 - If you encounter any issues with the Xcode extension, try cleaning the build folder (Shift + ⌘ + K) and rebuilding the project.
 - Make sure the Flask backend is running and accessible at `http://localhost:5000`.
 - Check the Xcode console for any error messages related to the extension.
+- If the extension is not appearing in the Editor menu, try disabling and re-enabling it in Xcode > Settings > Extensions.
+- For collaboration features, ensure that your network allows WebSocket connections.
+- If you're experiencing slow response times, check your internet connection and the status of the OpenAI API.

 ## Contributing